 What about situations that call for proof of identification and age?
-Many people already use their driving licence, which gives them more than the right to drive and it provides credible proof of identity.
+Many people already use their driving licence, which gives them more than the right to drive and also provides credible proof of identity.
 But wouldn’t it be great to have an easily accessible mobile version if needed, for digital transactions?

 Interview with Peter Waggett

 e-tech caught up with Peter Waggett who leads the work by IEC and ISO for the mobile driving licence (mDL) application standard – ISO/IEC 18013-5.